A geometric theory of zero area singularities in general relativity: Mass and capacity of ZAS

 Recently appearing in the literature is an estimate relating the capacity of the boundary of an asymptotically flat manifold to the boundary geometry \cite{bray_miao}.
 In somewhat the same spirit, the following result relates the capacity of a ZAS to the Hawking masses of nearby surfaces \cite{robbins}.
 It was proved using weak inverse mean curvature flow in the sense of Huisken and Ilmanen \cite{imcf}. \begin{thm}[Robbins \cite{robbins}] Assume $(M,g)$ has nonnegative scalar curvature.
 If $\Sigma$ is a connected ZAS with positive capacity, and if $\{\Sigma_n\}$ converges in $C^1$ to $\Sigma$, then

-\end{thm} Now we prove the following, with no assumption on the sign of scalar curvature. \begin{thm} If $\Sigma=\partial M$ is a collection of ZAS of positive capacity, then \end{thm} \begin{proof} Suppose $\{\Sigma_n\}$ is any sequence of surfaces converging in $C^1$ to $\Sigma$.
-Applying the definition of $m_{\text{reg}}$ and H\"{o}lder's Inequality,
+\end{thm} With no assumption on the scalar curvature, we prove the following sufficient condition for the mass of ZAS to equal $-\infty$. \begin{thm} If $\Sigma=\partial M$ is a collection of ZAS of positive capacity, then \end{thm} \begin{proof} Suppose $\{\Sigma_n\}$ is any sequence of surfaces converging in $C^1$ to $\Sigma$.
+Applying the definition of $m_{\text{reg}}$ and H\"{o}lder's inequality,